radiodns/java-CountryCodeResolver/README.md

-java-gccresolver
+java-CountryCodeResolver
 ================

-Version 0.1 Beta
+Version 0.2 Beta

 ### Introduction

-This library helps with RadioDNS lookups by providing the Global Country Code (GCC) required to identify an FM radio service being consumed.
+This library helps with RadioDNS lookups by confirming the ISO 3166 two-letter country code required to identify an FM radio service being consumed.

-It is common for FM broadcasts to lack RDS ECC, a field required to form the GCC.
-This library enables the resolution of the GCC taking as inputs the RDS PI and the two-letter country code of the physical location of the radio device.
+It is common for FM broadcasts to lack RDS ECC, a field which would otherwise confirm the country of origin of the broadcast.
+Other information such as the physical location of the device could be used on its own, however that doesn't consider the scenario of being on or close to a country border.
+This library enables the accurate resolution of the country of origin by taking as inputs the RDS PI and the two-letter country code of the physical location of the radio device.

 This is beta code which requires further work.

 For more information about RadioDNS, please see the official documentation: [http://radiodns.org/documentation/](http://radiodns.org/documentation/)

 ### Getting Started
 The library has one method:

-	String getGCC(String isoCountryCode, String piCode) throws ResolutionException
+	String resolveCountryCode(String isoCountryCode, String piCode) throws ResolutionException

 The method takes two arguments:

 1. An ISO 3166 two-letter country code representing the country the radio device is physically located within.
 This could be obtained using GPS or cell-triangulation etc.
 2. The RDS PI Code received from the FM broadcast.

-Given the two arguments the method will return the GCC taking into account border situations where the radio device may be in one country whilst receiving a broadcast originating from another.
+Given the two arguments the method will return an ISO 3166 two-letter country code taking into account border situations where the radio device may be in one country whilst receiving a broadcast originating from another.
 The library does this by comparing the first nibble of the received RDS PI Code with the Country ID assigned to nearby countries.

 Example: